 - We were having a catnap under a tree when the police siren woke us up.

-- I was munching on an apple when a bird flew over my head.
+- I was munching on an apple when I noticed a worm in the apple.

 - They were having a barbecue when the rain started falling.